microsoft/onnxruntime/docs/execution-providers/DirectML-ExecutionProvider.md

 1. Visual Studio 2017 toolchain
 2. [The Windows 10 SDK (10.0.18362.0) for Windows 10, version 1903](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk) (or newer)

-To build onnxruntime with the DML EP included, supply the `--use_dml` parameter to `build.bat`.
+To build onnxruntime with the DML EP included, supply the `--use_dml` flag to `build.bat`.
 For example:

 ```powershell